ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 [
 	{
 		"FileName": "examplefile.jpg",
-		"ArtifactName": "test name",
+		"ArtifactName": "Test Name",
 		"ArtifactGroup": "Group1",
 		"ArtifactGroupSequence": "1",
 		"MetaData": {
-			"ExampleMetaDataField1(whatever you want for example AddressWherePictureTaken)": "Here is some metadata about the file", "ExampleMetaDataField2": "Here is some more metadata about the file" }
+			"ExampleMetaDataField1": "Here is some metadata about the file", "ExampleMetaDataField2": "Here is some more metadata about the file" }
 	},
 	{
 		"FileName": "examplefile2.jpg",
-		"ArtifactName": "test name 2",
+		"ArtifactName": "Test Name 2",
 		"ArtifactGroup": "Group2",
 		"ArtifactGroupSequence": "1",
 		"MetaData": {
-			"ExampleMetaDataField1(whatever you want for example AddressWherePictureTaken)": "Here is some metadata about the file", "ExampleMetaDataField2": "Here is some more metadata about the file" }
+			"ExampleMetaDataField1": "Here is some metadata about the file", "ExampleMetaDataField2": "Here is some more metadata about the file" }
 	}